 Overall, research in this area suggests that adjuvant chemotherapy is only likely to help people with the highest risk of their sarcoma coming back.
 Research is continuing to try to improve the results of chemotherapy treatment for sarcoma.

 The aim of treatment is to try and slow down the growth of the cancer.
-Even if the chemotherapy shrinks it completely, there is a high risk of the cancer coming back at some time in the future.
+Unfortunately, even if the chemotherapy shrinks it completely, there is a risk of the cancer coming back at some time in the future.